lgp171188/launchpad/lib/lp/bugs/doc/externalbugtracker.rst

     True

 CheckwatchesMaster calls externalbugtracker.get_external_bugtracker(),
-follwed by ExternalBugTracker.getExternalBugTrackerToUse() to get the correct ExternalBugTracker for a given BugTracker.
+followed by ExternalBugTracker.getExternalBugTrackerToUse() to get the correct ExternalBugTracker for a given BugTracker.
 It does this via the private _getExternalBugTrackersAndWatches() method, which returns a set of (ExternalBugTracker, bug_watches) tuples.